Richard Cox (actor)

-Richard Cox (born May 6, 1948) is an American actor.
+Richard Cox (born May 6, 1948) is an American theater, film and television actor.
 He is known for his roles as Stuart Richards in the film Cruising and Max Frazier on Ghostwriter.
-He was nominated for Broadway's 1979 Tony Award as Best Actor (Featured Role - Musical) for Platinum.
+He has won a Clarence Derwent Award and was nominated for Broadway's 1979 Tony Award as Best Actor (Featured Role - Musical) for Platinum.

+Personal life and education

+Richard Cox, whose full name is Richard Cox Zuckerman, was born on May 6, 1948 in New York City, New York, USA.
+He is the only child of Gabe Zuckerman and Roseanna Cox, both of whom were professional dancers.
+He first took the stage at the age of eight with his mother at the Petersburg Players Professional Theatre in Peterborough, New Hampshire, who frequently performed there.
+Cox cited it as the spark that got him interested in the theatre and still considers himself a member of the institution.
+Cox trained at the American Repertory Theater when he was young.
+Cox then went on to study at Yale, dual majoring in drama and anthropology.

 Career

 Cox performed on Broadway with Ingrid Bergman in Captain Brassbound's Conversion before going to Hollywood in 1975 with the national company of Grease.

 He appeared with Al Pacino in Cruising (1980) and Looking for Richard (1996).
 Other film credits include Seizure (1974), Between the Lines (1977), Sanford and Son (1975), King of the Mountain (1981), Hellhole (1985), The Vindicator (1986), Zombie High (1987) and Radio Free Albemuth (2010).

-He can also be seen playing a terrorist fighting for independence in the Star Trek episode "The High Ground" (1990).
+He played a terrorist fighting for independence in the Star Trek episode "The High Ground" (1990).